This cooler has received some updates recently. Scroll down to learn more!

 Not the most durable cooler we tested, the Polar Bear still took a pretty good beating without failing.

 The Polar Bear is a handy size and carries around much like a duffel bag.
-This makes it pretty easy to bring along for a lot of different occasions.
-Though it lacks a bit of durability that some of the other coolers we tested have, the Polar Bear is also a relatively cheap cooler for a surprisingly good amount of insulation!
-We think this cooler is a great tag-along cooler that you'll find yourself bringing with you to all kinds of things, from an afternoon playing disc golf at the course to bringing your favorite beer with you to your buddy's house (cuz he only keeps the cheap beer!).
+This size makes it pretty easy to bring along for a lot of different occasions.
+Though it lacks a bit of durability that some of the other coolers we tested have, the Polar Bear is also a relatively cheap cooler for a surprisingly good amount of insulation.
+We think this cooler is a great tag-along cooler that you'll find yourself bringing with you to all kinds of things, from an afternoon playing disc golf at the course to bringing your favorite beer with you to your buddy's house (because he only keeps the cheap beer!).

 Value is one of the best parts about the Polar Bear.
 For a relatively affordable $90, you get reasonably similar insulation value to a competitor nearly four times the price!
 It doesn't quite have the durable construction of the Yeti Hopper Two 30, but it does keep things cold almost as long.
 Yet for only $10 more you can get one of the best insulating soft coolers we tested - the Homitt 30 Can, our Best Buy award winner.
 If you're looking for a more portable model, you can pick up the IceMule Pro for just $100, which provides approximately the same insulating value as the Polar Bear.
 With the Polar Bear, you may not get the same durability as the Engel or Yeti, or the same easy usability and carry-ability of the IceMule, but what you do get is an easy to use, basic soft cooler that will keep your stuff cold at an affordable price.